-The major components of the hydrogeological CSM include (Southern Company Services 2018a):
+The major components of the hydrogeological CSM for the Gypsum Pond (SCS 2018c) include the following:

-Plant Gorgas is directly underlain by rocks belonging to the Pratt Coal Group.
-In general, the Pratt Group consists of mudstone, shale, fine-grained sandstone, and interbedded coal.

-- Much of the narrow valley that the Plant Gorgas Gypsum Pond occupies was strip-mined for the Pratt Coal Seam and some of this area has seen the American Coal Seam underground-mined. - The overburden beneath the disposal facility is dominated by backfilled mine overburden and is characterized by weathered shale and sandstone boulders with lenses of fine sediments and small amounts of coal fragments and coarse sediments. - Where mining did not occur, there may be a shallow layer of mine overburden overlying natural overburden materials before transitioning into Pratt Coal Group strata. - Uppermost Aquifer-Beneath the Gypsum Pond, groundwater producing zones are sparse.
-When present, two water-bearing zones are identified beneath the Site: (1) the mine overburden/top-of-rock interface, and (2) the underlying Pottsville Aquifer. - Groundwater Flow Characteristics groundwater flow is influenced by natural topography where gravity is the dominant force driving flow.
+- Plant Gorgas is directly underlain by rocks belonging to the Pratt coal group.
+In general, the Pratt group consists of mudstone, shale, fine-grained sandstone, and interbedded coal. - Much of the narrow valley that the Gypsum Pond occupies was strip-mined for the Pratt coal seam, and some of this area has seen the American coal seam underground-mined. - The overburden beneath the disposal facility is dominated by backfilled mine overburden and is characterized by weathered shale and sandstone boulders with lenses of fine sediments and small amounts of coal fragments and coarse sediments. - Where mining did not occur, there may be a shallow layer of mine overburden overlying natural overburden materials before transitioning into Pratt coal group strata. - Uppermost Aquifer-Beneath the Gypsum Pond, groundwater producing zones are sparse.
+When present, two water-bearing zones are identified beneath the Site: 1) the mine overburden/top-of-rock interface; and 2) the underlying Pottsville aquifer. - Groundwater Flow Characteristics-Groundwater flow is influenced by natural topography where gravity is the dominant force driving flow.
 Groundwater flows from higher topographic elevations north of the Gypsum Pond to lower topographic elevations to the south.
 Mine spoil layering and complex Pottsville Formation lithofacies contribute to the vertical and horizontal heterogeneity present within the aquifer system.
-This heterogeneity focuses groundwater flow along more permeable coal seams, bedding plains, or along vertical or sub-vertical discontinuities in the rock fabric.
-Slug testing provided horizontal hydraulic conductivities for the uppermost aquifer between 0.46 cm/sec and 2.47 x 10-4 cm/sec.
+This heterogeneity focuses groundwater flow along more permeable coal seams, bedding planes, or along vertical or subvertical discontinuities in the rock fabric.
+Slug testing provided horizontal hydraulic conductivities for the uppermost aquifer between 0.46 cm/sec and 2.47 × 10-4 cm/sec.
 A typical potentiometric surface map for the Gypsum Pond area is presented as Figure 4.